grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 ```

 Here, the memory requirement for block processing is 2GiB.
-To get the minimum requirements for the Bloom Gateways, you need to double the value
+To get the minimum requirements for the Bloom Gateways, you need to double the value.

 ## Building and querying blooms
 Bloom filters are built per stream and aggregated together into block files.